Gonichiwa/gonichiwa/requirement.md

 # 5. Press change Button in attribute pane #
 User can adapt all modifications to mindmap pane pressing __change__ button after modification in attribute pane.
-If user modify attribute values in undesirable way, change doesn't work and program throws a message.
+If user modify attribute values overrange, they will be constraint values.
-After user got an error message from __change__ button, program changes labels which cause errors to a red label, so user can recognize and fix it.

 # 6. Save file #
 User can save mind map data as __json__ format.